Homomorphisms to 3-manifold groups: Sequences which are not

-Suppose $\V$ is of hyperbolic type and that $P \in \mc{H}_{\V}$ is not conjugate into an adjacent edge group.
+It remains to prove the ``Furthermore" assertion of the proposition.
+To that end, suppose $\V$ is of hyperbolic type and that $P \in \mc{H}_{\V}$ is not conjugate into an adjacent edge group.
 Then $\SC(\V) = \{ 1 \}$.
 If $P$ does not stabilize a cut point vertex of $\Tcut$ then $P$ is finitely generated by Lemma~\ref{l:not mark point} and Lemma \ref{l:not cut point}.
 If $P$ does stabilize a cut point vertex of $\Tcut$, then $P$ is in a valence-one vertex group of $\D'$ whose adjacent edge group is finitely generated by Lemma \ref{l:cut point tree edge}.
 Refining $\Gdf$ by $\D'$ yields a splitting $\mathbb{K}'$ of $L$.
 Since $P$ is not contained in the conjugate of any edge group of $\Gdf$, the corresponding vertex group in $\mathbb{K}'$ containing $P$ is still valence-one with the same adjacent edge group, so it is finitely generated since $L$ is.
 In all cases, $P$ is finitely generated and the proof of Proposition~\ref{p:cut point splitting} is complete. \end{proof}